Mole Control

 Set Mole Trap

 Once you have discovered active tunnels by probing with a stick, allow two days to pass by.
-If the holes you identified have been sealed back up, these are active tunnels, and this is where you will place the Answer Mechanical Mole Trap.
+If the holes you identified have been sealed back up, these are active tunnels, where you will place the Answer Mechanical Mole Trap.

 For best results, you should set your traps later in the afternoon or early in the evening.
-Once the surface burrows have been identified and proven to be active, set your trap by carefully leveling the surface burrow and injecting your trap into the ground with the safety in place so you can insert it deeply into the burrow without fear of springing it on yourself.
+Once the surface burrows have been identified and proven active, set your trap by carefully leveling the surface burrow and injecting it into the ground with the safety in place so you can insert it deeply into the burrow without fear of springing it on yourself.

-Once the trap has been inserted deep into the ground and on top of the burrow, making sure the trigger pan touches the top of the surface burrow, release the safety and allow the spikes to penetrate the tunnel.
-You can move the spikes up and down to create small holes and to make sure that when the trap is sprung, the spikes won’t be obstructed as they spring downward.
+Once the trap has been inserted deep into the ground and on top of the burrow, ensure the trigger pan touches the top of the surface burrow, release the safety, and allow the spikes to penetrate the tunnel.
+You can move the spikes up and down to create small holes and ensure that when the trap is sprung, they won’t be obstructed as they spring downward.

 Set your trap and walk away.
 You have successfully inserted and placed your mole trap.